 At some point or another, the idea that vitamins are a necessary part of every day was likely ingrained in you by a parent or a doctor, but recent studies have called the effectiveness of common supplements into question.
 A 2018 study found that the most common vitamins—multivitamins, vitamin D, calcium, and vitamin C—did not provide any consistent health benefits or harms.
-Additionally, a Consumer Lab product review from 2017 found 46% of multivitamins don't do what they claim.

-If you've been diligently popping your multivitamin each and every day this information might make you wonder What vitamins should I take, really?
+If you've been diligently popping your multivitamin each and every day this information might make you wonder: What vitamins should I take, really?
 In order to get to the bottom of this question, we tapped Tiffany Lester, MD, of Parsley Health.
-Lester still believes that most everyone can benefit from incorporating vitamin and mineral supplements into their routine, however, it's a matter of discussing your lifestyle, eating habits, and personal conditions with a doctor to understand which vitamins you really need to take.
+Lester still believes that most everyone can benefit from incorporating vitamin and mineral supplements into their routine; however, it's a matter of discussing your lifestyle, eating habits, and personal conditions with a doctor to understand which vitamins you really need to take.
 Ahead, she answers everything you need to know about vitamins.

 Is it possible to get all your vitamins from diet alone?